 Is long-term mission right for me?

-If this is the first time you have considered serving in world mission long-term overseas, then here are some pointers to get you started:
+If this is the first time you have considered serving in long term mission work, then here are some pointers to get you started:

-- Ask others who know you well to pray for you as you seek guidance and clarity.
+- Ask others who know you well to pray for you and give their input as you seek guidance and clarity.

 - Ask yourself whether there’s a specific people group or area of the world to which you feel drawn, find out more about those people and places and start praying for them.

-- Do some research and see which organisations or groups work in the area that you feel called to or are interested in, and whether they engage in the sort of projects that are of interest to you.
+- Do some research and see which organisations or groups work in the part of the world that you sense you might be 'called' to or are interested in, and if they engage in the sort of projects that are of interest to you.

 - Find out what qualifications and language skills are needed so that you are aware of any further study you might need to do.

-- If you’re a married or engaged couple it is important that you reach agreement on your course of action - differences of opinion which may seem unimportant at home in the UK can become very significant when you’re operating in a different culture.
+- If you’re a married or engaged couple thinking of going overseas it is important that you reach agreement together on your course of action - differences of opinion which may seem unimportant at home in the UK can become very significant when you’re operating in a different culture.

 Most UK-based mission agencies would expect the following from those who express an interest in being involved in world mission: